rayyan35p/tp/docs/DeveloperGuide.md

    1. Prerequisite: There must be projects present in TaskHub.

-   2. Test case: `markP 1 2 3`
+   2. Test case: `markP 1 2 3`<br>
-      Expected: Marks projects at indexes 1,2, 3 as completed and returns the corresponding message.
+      Expected: Marks projects at indexes 1, 2, 3 as completed and returns the corresponding message to the user.

-   3. Test case: `markP 0`
+   3. Test case: `markP 0`<br>
       Expected: No project is marked and an error message indicating the index provided was not a positive non-zero integer is returned.

 ### Marking project(s) as incomplete

 1. Mark project(s) as incomplete

-   1. Prerequisite: There must be projects that are marked as complete in TaskHub
+   1. Prerequisite: There must be projects present in TaskHub.

-   2. Test case: `unmarkP 1 2 3`
+   2. Test case: `unmarkP 1 2 3`<br>
-      Expected: Unmarks projects at indexes 1,2, 3 as incomplete and returns the corresponding message.
+      Expected: Unmarks projects at indexes 1, 2, 3 as incomplete and returns the corresponding message to the user.

-   3. Test case: `unmarkP 0`
+   3. Test case: `unmarkP 0`<br>
       Expected: No project is unmarked and an error message indicating the index provided was not a positive non-zero integer is returned.

 ### Editing deadline of project(s)